Metrics based alerts

 Memory usage percentage query

 We use a formula to derive the percentage value from the exact memory usage in bytes.
-In the example, query A calculates the per-host memory usage, while query B, as shown in the image, doesn't have any WHERE clause filter, thus providing the total memory available.
-The formula for A/B is interpreted as (memory usage in bytes) / (total memory available in bytes).
+In the example, query A calculates the per-host memory usage (with the state!= 'free' filter), while query B has no filter expression, thus providing the total memory available.
+The formula A/B is interpreted as (memory usage in bytes) / (total memory available in bytes).
 We set the unit of the y-axis to Percent (0.0 - 1.0) to match the result of the formula.

 metrics builder query for memory usage